emsbusinessrepo/emsbusinessrepo/README.md

 ### Hi!
 Welcome to my GitHub Repository 👋.
-My name is Soh En Ming and I'm currently a 2nd Year Student at Monash University 📚

-The course I'm currently undertaking is Bachelor of Computer Science in Data Science
+My name is Soh En Ming and I'm currently a 2nd Year Student at Monash University 📚 The course I'm currently undertaking is Bachelor of Computer Science in Data Science

-The repositories in my profile have been made private for confidentiality reasons.
-If you would like to view them please contact me through enming.soh@gmail.com.
+The repositories in my profile have been made private for confidentiality.
+If you would like to view them please contact me through my email enming.soh@gmail.com so I can invite you as collaborators in my repository.

 <!--